faster-cpython/ideas/3.12/README.md

 ### Better GC

 We currently perform cycle collection too often, and not very effectively.
-We should be able to fix this be using better triggers.
+We should be able to fix this by using better triggers.

 We could also reduce the overhead of tracing during GC with a more declarative model, or some parallelism and pre-fetching.
 This is likely to both harder and less profitable than just doing fewer collections.